snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 - [wix-style-react](http://tc.dev.wixpress.com/project.html?projectId=Wix_Angular_WixStyleReact&branch_Wix_Angular_WixStyleReact=__all_branches__) - the main project that's associated with the master branch
 - [FedInfra WixStyleReac WixStyleReactNew Parallel](http://pullrequest-tc.dev.wixpress.com/project.html?projectId=FedInfra_WixStyleReac_WixStyleReactNew_Parallel&branch_FedInfra_WixStyleReac_WixStyleReactNew_Parallel=4401%2Fmerge) - a project that's associated with the other branches and triggered when creating a pull request

-Also, there are a few differences between them, which we'll mention during the article, however both consists of similar build configurations.
+Also, there are a few differences between them, which we'll mention during the article, however both consists of pretty much the same build configurations.

 The entry **build configuration**, that actually triggers everything, is called [`wix-style-react`](http://tc.dev.wixpress.com/viewType.html?buildTypeId=CommonComponent_WixStyleReact) (what a surprise 😉).
-Notice that we differentiate between the project (which has an identical name) and the build configuration.
-Builds of this configuration are started and associated with new commits of the branch.
+Notice that we differentiate between the TeamCity project (which has an identical name) and the build configuration.
+Builds of this configuration are started and associated with new commits of the relevant branch.

 Anyway, this build configuration depends on another **composite** build configuration - which is [`wix-style-react-tests-composite`](http://tc.dev.wixpress.com/viewType.html?buildTypeId=Wix_Angular_WixStyleReact_WixStyleReactTests_WixStyleReactTestsComposite).
 In case you're curious, the dependency is applied when triggering new entry build and defined by the following rules: